focusretreatcenter/website/content/2023/technical-debt-with-chelsea-troy/index.md

 - Tackling Technical Debt workshop led in-person by Chelsea Troy
 - Code Stewardship workshops led by Chelsea

-We accept payment via installments so you can make 6 smaller monthly payments.
+We accept payment via installments so you can make **6 smaller monthly payments**.

 Keep your eye on Chelsea's email list and patreon for special deals exclusive to supporters and subscribers.